-- 1. Grade of 1.7 or better, and - 2.
-Major in political science, history, or sociology in their first degree program; and - 3.
-Stay abroad of at least one semester (four months) for the purpose of studies, internship or voluntary service.
+- 1. Grade of 1.7 or better regarding the final grade of the entrance degree programme or in the preliminary average grade of the previous academic achievements, and - 2.
+Major in Political Science, History, or Sociology in their first degree program; and

-4. Foreign applicants are also particularly suitable if they present a DAAD scholarship instead of the above criteria.
+- 3. Stay abroad of at least one semester (four months) for the purpose of studies, internship or voluntary service. - 4.
+Foreign applicants are also particularly suitable if they present a DAAD scholarship instead of the above criteria.

 In addition, a personal interview is held with the candidates in order to check their professional and personal suitability in a standardized procedure.
-The personal interview, the date of which is set by the selection committee, has a maximum duration of 25 minutes.
-In justified exceptional cases, the interview can take place by means of a video conferencing tool provided by the KU.
-The decision on this is made by the selection committee.
+The personal interview, the date of which is set by the selection committee, has a duration of 20 to 25 minutes.
+The interview will take place by means of a video conferencing tool provided by the KU.